binipringle/contracts/_texts/8-section8.md

 - Context (why the case was assigned):

 Note: I should probably nest some of these when I'm happy with the brief.

 ---

+# Illustration template

+Like in [case name] where the court found [rule] satisfied/not satisfied because [legally relevant facts from precedential case].
+Here, the court will likely find [rule] because [legally relevant facts from exam].

+---

+# Illustration template RLM

+In RLM, the court found [...] did/did not satisfy [ASSENT to the terms of the contract] because a reasonable person would think assent to the transfer of distribution rights was implied upon sale of the business based on the conduct and custom/practice in the industry to transfer such rights this way.
+Therefore, the term was impliedly included in the contract for sale of the business.

+---